Spaghetti-droid/Remotifier-Server/README.md

 ## Installation
+### Using the exe files
+Copy the file you want to use to where you want it.
+Take remotify.exe for the client, and remotifyServer.exe for the server.
 ### Using sources
 Copy the necessary source files where you want them.
 The remotifyCommon.py file is needed by both the server and the client.
 For a server installation you'll need remotifyServer.py and the common file.
 For a client installation you'll need the common file and remotify.py.
 #### Dependencies